JorgeEduardoCampos/docs/docs/guide/quick-start.md

 # Quick Start

-To quickly start processing payments in Laravel you may use the install command, which will publish all necessary assets, generate the payment gateway skeletons & the config file so you can focus on what's important, the integration.
+To quickly start processing payments in Laravel, you may use the install command, which will publish all necessary assets and generate the payment gateway skeletons & the config file so you can focus on what's important, the integration.

-Once the package has been installed, run the `checkout:install` command and follow it's instructions.
+Once you install the package, run the `checkout:install` command and follow its instructions.

 ```bash
 php artisan checkout:install